markjnkim/es_mod/01-html/content/step-3-hero.md

 * And much much more which we will continuously learn throughout this class
 > **Deep Dive**: Discover more about Chrome's [DevTools here.](https://developers.google.com/web/tools/chrome-devtools/) If it is seems a little much for now, it's because this tool has a vast array of uses that is beyond our current concept scope.
 Don't worry, we will divulge more of these tools as they become more relevant and useful for us.

-> **Pause**: Let's go to a popular website and change some of the styling properties of the `body` element, like the `background-color`.
+> **Activity/Pause**: Let's go to a popular website and change some of the styling properties of the `body` element, like the `background-color`.
 Try out the `element inspector`, the arrow icon in the top-left corner of the DevTool window, to target a specific element.
 Notice the changes in the `Element` and `Style` windows.
 Feel free to play around at will.
 Are these changes permanent?How can we tell?
 >**Answer**: Page refresh can determine persistence or permanence of a change.

 These changes are not permanent and do not change the actual code, but merely offers a sandbox to try out different styles and sizes with the ability to see their affect on the element and the document itself.
 Once satisfied with the desired styling affect, these changes must be made to the style sheet itself in order to make the style change permanent.